 In the early 2000s, the iPod became the de facto MP3 player around the world, and a wide variety of products appeared that could connect with its 30 pin dock connector. iPod speakers combine the amplifier and speakers from a hi-fi system into one package, just like boom boxes of yesteryear.

 Then, some of the most esteemed high-end audio manufacturers started to produce beautiful, great sounding iPod speakers.
-At the time, some cost upwards of $1000.
+At the time, some cost upwards of 1000 dollars.

 These relatively compact yet still good sounding speakers were possible because of one crucial technology, DSP, or digital signal processing.